 For many of us, there’s nothing quite as exhilarating in our professional careers as the day we get a raise.
-In addition to having some extra money coming our way on a regular basis, it’s a nice acknowledgement that our hard work and effort is appreciated.
+In addition to having some extra money coming our way on a regular basis, it’s a nice acknowledgment that our hard work and effort is appreciated.
 However, sometimes these moments don’t go exactly as we envisioned.
 What do you do when you get a raise, but it’s not quite as much as you were hoping for?

 The “insufficient raise” can be a very tricky situation to handle.
 On the one hand, you don’t want to show a lack of appreciation for the gesture, which hopefully came with good intentions.
 You also likely don’t want to adopt an adversarial or hostile position with your bosses at work.
 On the other hand, you don’t want the powers that be at your job to think that you’re a complete pushover with no ambition who can be bought off cheaply.
 You also want to make sure that you’re being fairly compensated for all of your hard work and effort.
 So…how do you proceed when you find yourself in this unfortunate position?